tdebooij/imagemap/readme.md

 - [x] Shape: Circle
 - [x] Shape: Ellipse
 - [x] Event: Create
+- [x] Fix: scaling circle and ellipse
+- [x] Implement in and exporting (via v-model?)
 - [ ] Implement scalability
+- [ ] Allow metadata per map (like content)

+## Major

+These can only be implemented after the critical bits have been finished

+- [ ] Implement: View only part
-- [ ] Fix: scaling circle and ellipse
+- [ ] Implement: Draggable imagemap

+## Minor

 - [ ] Fix: Negative radius and overlapping draghandles
-- [ ] Implement: Click content emit
-- [ ] Implement: View only part
 - [ ] Shape: Polygon
+- [ ] View-mode: allow settings like show maps, show mouse changing to pointer etc.